eademidova/blog/content/en/post/science_prog/index.md

 ---
-title: Языки научного программирования.
+title: Scientific programming languages.
-subtitle: Пост о том, как оформлять отчёт.
+subtitle: Post about scientific programming languages.

 # Summary for listings and search engines
-summary: Пост о языках научного программирования.
+summary: Post about scientific programming languages.

 # Link this post with a project
 projects: []